Frank-Geisler/powerrti/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

+Sending KQL Commands to a KQL-Database is a little bit complex so I wrote an article on how to do this.
+The article can be found [here](./documentation/querying-a-kql-database.md).

 ## Contribution Guidelines

 We warmly welcome contributions from the community!
 Your expertise and insights help keep this library robust, up-to-date, and relevant.
 To contribute: